 Federal Child Pornography Defense Lawyer

 A criminal prosecution for child pornography under 18 U.S.C.
 2252 will expose you to decades in a federal prison.
-If you have been accused of a federal child porn offense, you will need to retain a federal criminal defense attorney to protect your rights even before the court process begins.
+If you have been accused of a federal child porn offense, you will need to retain a federal criminal defense attorney familiar with sex crimes to protect your rights even before the court process begins.

 Early intervention into your case by our law firm can have a tremendous impact on the outcome of the case.
 We need to first review the details in order to develop a strategy to keep you from being convicted and sentenced to federal prison time.